Who Pays for Searches When Selling a House? The Buyer!

 A different ball game entirely.

-Why?
+Why does it matter?
 Because the buyer exchanges contracts the moment the hammer falls.
+Buyers must check exactly what’s included in the legal pack and commission any additional searches they need before bidding.
 There’s no time for due diligence afterward.

 How Much Do Property Searches Cost (and Why It Depends on Where You Live)